John Christie (serial killer): Early criminal activity

 Christie and Ethel were reconciled in 1934 after he was released from prison, but he continued to patronise prostitutes.
 He ended his recourse to petty crime.
-In 1937 the Christies moved into the top-floor flat of 10 Rillington Place in Notting Hill, then a rather run-down area of London; they later moved into the ground-floor flat in December 1938.
+In 1937, the Christies moved into the top-floor flat of 10 Rillington Place in Notting Hill, then a rather run-down area of London; they later moved into the ground-floor flat in December 1938.
 The residence was a three-storey brick end-terrace, built in the 1870s during a period of intensive speculative building in the area resulting in much jerry-built property which declined into poorly maintained and unimproved multi-occupancy rentals.
 Number 10 was of a common design: the ground and first floors each contained a bedroom and living room, with a kitchen/scullery in the adjacent extension, but the second floor flat had two rooms only: a kitchen/living room and a bedroom.
 Living conditions were "squalid"—the building's occupants shared one outside lavatory, and none of the flats had a bathroom.

-After three years of working as a foreman at the Commodore Cinema in King Street, Hammersmith, at the beginning of the Second World War, Christie applied to join the War Reserve Police and was accepted; the authorities failed to check for the existence of a criminal record.
-He was assigned to the Harrow Road police station, where he met a woman named Gladys Jones with whom he began an affair.
+Christie spent three years as a foreman at the Commodore Cinema in King Street, Hammersmith, then in summer 1939 successfully applied to become a War Reserve Constable (WRC), since the authorities seem to have been overwhelmed by the substantial influx of new recruits and thus unable to check applicants' backgrounds and criminal records.
+He began as a WRC on 1 September 1939 and was assigned to the Harrow Road police station, where he met a woman named Gladys Jones with whom he began an affair.
 Their relationship lasted until mid-1943, when the woman's husband, a serving soldier, returned from the war.
 After learning of the affair, Jones' husband went to the house where his wife was living, discovered Christie there and beat him up.